by Tom Allen

 - The use of the compliance tools provided in the GDPR.

 Upon successful deal close, integration activities may shift from what has been standard in a pre-GDPR world.
 Greater emphasis will be placed on short and medium term tactical activities to bolster against data protection non-compliance and resulting penalties.
-Areas of security transformation, risk management and governance, technical cyber security reinforcement and cyber defense planning, will be prioritized for integration.
+Areas of security transformation, risk management and governance, technical cyber security reinforcement and cyber defense planning, will be prioritized for post-merger integration.
 These should have been key focus points during due diligence.